SnackChain/miniOled/README.md

 miniOled code is here:
  - https://github.com/BLavery/STM32F030F4P6-Arduino/tree/master/Arduino/libraries/miniOled

-You will also need these:
+You will also need these for software I2C:
  - __SoftWire__ 2.0 from here: https://www.arduinolibraries.info/libraries/soft-wire
  - __AsyncDelay__ (used by SoftWire) from here: https://github.com/stevemarple/AsyncDelay

+ In file miniOled.cpp there is a line
+   __#define SOFTWIRE__
+ Leave this defined to use software I2C. undefine it to use regular Arduino (STM32) "Wire.h".